- 1 INTRODUCTION

 - NATIONAL CAREER SERVICE SCHEME

-The Government of India has initiated a National career service scheme whereby a web portal named National career service portal (www.ncs.gov.in) has been launched by the ministry of labour and employment (India).
+The Government of India has initiated a National career service scheme whereby a web portal named National career service portal (www.ncs.gov.in) has been launched by the ministry of labor and employment (India).
 Through this portal, job seekers and employers can avail the facility of a common platform for seeking and updating job information.
 Not only private vacancies, but contractual jobs available in the government sector are also available on the portal.

 - NATIONAL RURAL EMPLOYMENT PROGRAMME